COVID-19 community funding

 Social Service Relief Fund

-- Hiring additional staff for critical services for both the homelessness and housing sectors
+- Hiring additional front-line, client serving staff for critical services and supports for vulnerable populations

 - Funding to promote physical distancing and self-isolation to keep vulnerable people safe and healthy